houshuang/frame/README.md

 Data.Frame.HFrame
 -----------------

-A ``HDataFrame`` is a named collection of columns containing potentially hetereogeneously-typed uniform sized vectors with row labeling information which can be used to index data.
+A ``HDataFrame`` is a named collection of columns containing potentially heterogeneously-typed uniform sized vectors with row labeling information which can be used to index data.
 It is primarily a low-performance data-structure used to for exploratory analysis of data in similar fashion to a spreadsheet.

+Internally the data is stored in a collection of unboxed vectors with the underlying storage and type information abstracted away from the end user with the purpose of creating a DataFrame which can consume arbitrary CSV files and have the library take care of column alignment and missing values without extra direction.

 Install
 -------